Barcode534/League-of-Legends-API-stats-analysis/README.md

 Step 6.
 TO DO - Currently getting rate limited with step 5.
 2% complete after ~30 mins on 22/04/2019.
 Once this is complete, the analysis of which Champions are statistically better/worse with each champion can be conducted.

+Notes for future: set up config file with API key and import it each time from there.